uni-tue-kn/P4TG/README.md

 ## Overview
 This repository contains the source code for a P4 based traffic generator based on the Intel Tofino(TM) ASIC, called P4TG (<a href="https://ieeexplore.ieee.org/document/10048513">Paper</a>).
 The paper version corresponds to *v.1.0.0*.
+A second <a href="https://publikationen.uni-tuebingen.de/xmlui/handle/10900/163776">paper</a> describing Enhancements to P4TG was published.
+This paper corresponds to *v.2.3.2*.

 In generation mode, P4TG is capable of generating traffic up to 1 Tb/s split across 10x 100 Gb/s ports.
 With Intel Tofino(TM) 2, P4TG is capable of generating traffic up to 4 Tb/s split across 10x 400 Gb/s ports.